goabstract/Marketing-for-Engineers/Contribution_Guidelines.md

 * Search previous suggestions before making a new one, as yours may be a duplicate.
 Briefly check the content in the selected category to ensure that your suggestions don’t repeat existing.
 * **Make an individual Pull Request for each suggestion.**
 * Try to make your Pull Request as descriptive as possible.
 Mention, how this content or tool helped you.
 We do hope, that you personally read, watch, listen or use stuff, that you’re recommending.
-* Choose the most appropriate category & subcategory for your submission or feel free to create a new one.
-Now all the content is divided in 10 categories.
-List is organized like a guide with the logical structure and our explanations.
-Try to put your content in the most appropriate place within the category.
-If you struggle to decide where to place it,  position it as the last item in the category.
+* Put your content as the last item in the category.
 * New categories, or improvements to the existing categorization are more than welcome!
 * End all descriptions with a full stop/period and remove trailing whitespace.
 * Please, check your spelling and grammar.
-* Feel free to add Emoji.
+* Feel free to add Emoji :bowtie:

 ## 🔗 Link Format
 Please, use the following format for the links in Pull Requests:
 * ``[Title of the Article](link) by Author\Company``.
 Feel free to change the title for more clear and appropriate, if needed.
 Unfortunately, many good marketing articles have a fuzzy clickbait titles, that don't show the meaning of the content.
 That is good for getting clicks, but not for understanding the article value.
-* ``[Name on the tool](link) + how it can help``.
-Mention, if the tool has a free trial or features.
+* ``[Name on the tool](link)``.
+Mention, how the tool helped you and if it has a free trial or features.

 ## ⚠️ Content Requirements